lyteword/chspurgeon-tod/volume-2/psalm-37.md

 **Verse 10.**

-1\.Consider what the departed sinner has left.
+1\.
+Consider what the departed sinner has left.
 Possessions, joys, honours, aims, hopes, etc.

-2\.Consider where he has gone.
+2\.
+Consider where he has gone.

-3\.Consider whether you will share the same lot.
+3\.
+Consider whether you will share the same lot.

 **Verses 10-11.** Terror to the wicked: comfort for believers. *A. Farindon.*